How to Identify Genuine Coral: Spot Real Coral from Imitations Easily

 Whether you're a collector, jeweler, or simply someone enchanted by coral's beauty, understanding how to identify authentic pieces is essential.

-Let's delve into the world of coral and uncover the secrets to spotting the real deal.
+Let's look at the world of coral and uncover the secrets to spotting the real deal.

 Genuine coral is the skeletal remains of marine polyps, tiny sea creatures that form colonies in warm ocean waters.